OfficeDev/office-js-docs-pr/docs/publish/publish-add-in-vs-code.md

 ---
 title: Publish an add-in developed with Visual Studio Code
-description: Publish an add-in developed with Visual Studio Code ms.date: 11/27/2019
+description: How to publish an add-in developed with Visual Studio Code ms.date: 12/02/2019
 localization_priority: Priority
 ---